-HAART therapy may reduce the incidence of Kaposi sarcoma indirectly through improved immune surveillance, or directly by inhibiting tumor development (Silverberg et al. 2007, Sgadari et al. 2003).
-For example, protease inhibitors used in HAART inhibit Kaposi sarcoma-associated herpesevirus replication and possess anti-angiogenic and other anti-tumor properties that can impair growth and persistence of Kaposi sarcoma (Gantt et al. 2014, Gantt and Casper 2011).
-Although antiviral therapy initially resulted in a rapid and substantial reduction in the incidence rate and number of Kaposi sarcoma cases, they remain significantly elevated above the general population rate and are no longer declining (IARC 2012a, Shiels et al. 2011b).
+HAART therapy may reduce the incidence of Kaposi sarcoma indirectly through improved immune surveillance, or directly by inhibiting tumor development (Sgadari et al. 2003; Silverberg and Abrams 2007).
+For example, protease inhibitors used in HAART inhibit Kaposi sarcoma-associated herpesevirus replication and possess anti-angiogenic and other anti-tumor properties that can impair growth and persistence of Kaposi sarcoma (Gantt and Casper 2011; Gantt et al. 2014).
+Although antiviral therapy initially resulted in a rapid and substantial reduction in the incidence rate and number of Kaposi sarcoma cases, they remain significantly elevated above the general population rate and are no longer declining (IARC 2012a; Shiels et al. 2011b).

-Non-Hodgkin lymphoma
+Non-Hodgkin Lymphoma